gemrb/gemrb.github.io/MSYS2-build.md

 setup installed, it should not cause any issues, and is easily reversible if it does.

-On Windows 10, you can simply type `env` in the start menu search box to get to the relevant control panel to do this.
-On other versions you can usually get to system properties by right clicking `My Computer`.

 Add `C:\msys64\mingw64\bin` if you installed it in the default location, while the following screenshot used a different path:
 ![setting PATH]()

+At this stage, you should be able to run the game from Windows Explorer by just clicking on `gemrb.exe`.

+### Setting the python path

 If you are going to use the python package that comes with MSYS2, you will also need to set the `PYTHONPATH` variable to `C:\msys64\mingw64\lib\python2.7`.
 Adapt the path if you installed MSYS2 somewhere else.

-At this stage, you should be able to run the game from Windows Explorer by just clicking on `gemrb.exe`.